-IV.
-Oversight, transparency and accountability of parliamentary administration of cases, parliaments responded positively to publishing annual reports on activities and budgetary spending.
+Figure 3 presents results from four questions posed in the PARLINE survey canvassing indicators of transparency and public access to administration activities.
+In the majority of cases, parliaments responded positively to publishing annual reports on activities and budgetary spending.
 It was less common, however, for parliaments to have this information publicly available on the internet.
 The data collected suggested that where countries had adopted a freedom of information law, the law usually applied to the parliamentary administration as well.